Develop Smart Home Skills for Multiple Languages

 Create Multiple Language Versions of a Skill in the Developer Portal

-- Sign in to the developer portal, navigate to your list of skills and select the skill you will add additional language support for.
+- Sign in to the developer console, navigate to your list of skills and select the skill you will add additional language support for.

-To add a new skill that supports one or more languages:
+Add a new skill that supports one or more languages

-- Sign in to the portal, choose Get Started on Alexa Skills Kit and select Add a New Skill.
+- Sign in to the console and select Create Skill.

 Deploy Your Lambda Function to Multiple Regions